Fiume o morte!

 Fiume o morte!
 (Rijeka or death!) is a 2025 comedy docudrama film written and directed by Igor Bezinović.
 A co-production of Croatia, Italy and Slovenia, it features reenactments and reconstructions of Gabriele D'Annunzio's occupation of Rijeka.

 It premiered at the 54th International Film Festival Rotterdam, where it won the Tiger Award.
 At the 72nd Pula Film Festival, the film won six Golden Arenas, including Best Director for Bezinović.
-It was selected as the Croatian entry for Best International Feature Film at the 98th Academy Awards.
+At the 38th European Film Awards, it won Best Documentary.
+It was selected as the Croatian entry for Best International Feature Film at the 98th Academy Awards, but was not nominated.